entr0pia/wasm/README.md

 disassembles all functions found when invoked with `--disas` (slow).

 ### Version support

+The library was successfully tested on Python 3.10

-The library was successfully tested on Python 2.7, Python 3.7 and PyPy 5.4.
+~~The library was successfully tested on Python 2.7, Python 3.7 and PyPy 5.4~~